 After an Instagram product manager noticed a large number of brands using stories to promote content, the platform decided to allow links in stories.
 Originally, this feature was limited to users with at least 1 million followers and verified accounts.
 Worse still, you can only become verified if Instagram decides you’re the right fit, which so far has included mainly celebrities and public figures as well as some brands.

-However, Instagram has now expanded the types of eligible accounts for Instagram story links.
-Now, verified accounts AND business accounts with at least 10,000 followers can add links to Instagram stories.
+However, Instagram later expanded the types of eligible accounts for Instagram story links.
+Verified accounts AND business accounts with at least 10,000 followers can add links to Instagram stories.
 Even better news: in the future, it is likely to expand to yet more users.

 The process to request a verification badge is a simple 1-2-3: